Arfazrll/Online-Store-Customers/README.md

 ### 2. Compile the Program

-Use a C++ compiler like GCC to build the application:
+Compile the program using a C++ compiler such as GCC:

 ```bash
 g++ -o OnlineStore main.cpp SourceFile.cpp